-4. Be Tactical With Spousal Benefits
+4. Be Smart With Spousal Benefits

 Getting married may add a wrinkle to your Social Security strategy.
 Spouses (and ex-spouses) that were married for at least 10 years are eligible to claim not only their own benefits, but spousal benefits too.
 And that’s no small matter.
 Claiming spousal benefits means reaping 50% of your current or former partner’s annual payout.

 To make the most of these payments, first determine which spouse will earn a larger benefit.
 The lower-earning spouse can start claiming Social Security at an earlier age, while the higher-earning spouse’s benefit amount continues to grow.
 Once the higher-earning spouse reaches 70, the couple can switch to filing against that person’s earnings history.

 5. Read Your Social Security Statements